TULiberalArts/Africology-and-African-American-Studies/pages/graduate.md

 Temple was the first university to offer a PhD program in African American Studies.
 Our program reflects a deep commitment to the Afrocentric, or self-directed, exploration of academic experiences.
 It is the goal of the department that graduates of our PhD program are prepared to engage in a diverse range of intellectual issues that affect the lives of Africans on the continent and in the diaspora.
 Our students are prepared for university teaching and scholarly research; our graduates have excellent employment track records in major universities nationwide.

 Learn More about the [PhD in African American Studies Program](http://bulletin.temple.edu/graduate/scd/cla/africology-african-american-studies-phd/)

+## Get Involved in the Black Studies Academic Community
+Our faculty edits the top journal in our discipline, the _Journal of Black Studies_.
+We also participate in all the significant associations in our discipline, including the National Council for Black Studies and Afrocentricity International.
+We encourage our students to collaborate with faculty in research, conferences, field trips and joint writing projects.
+If you join our program, you'll have the opportunity to contribute to the _Journal of Black Studies_ and participate in African American Studies conferences with us.

+Learn More About our [Academic Resources](https://cla.temple.edu/africology-and-african-american-studies/resources/)

 ## Academic Advising
 As a student working toward your MA or PhD, you'll be guided toward a concentration based on your interests and the available resources at the department.